top of page

 You can decide who gets private access to share stories, photos, videos, music, and more.
 The Tree of Life is the organizing principle that houses the Digital Memorial, providing a living celebration.
 As every story is added and every memory is shared, the connection to our loved one continues in this life and the next.

-You can build a beautifully designed memorial with stunning templates and helpful thought starters that make it easy to capture memories and messages with loved ones by uploading tributes, photos, videos, music, voice messages, and other memorabilia, it’s essentially the preservation of life stories.
+You can build a beautifully designed memorial with stunning templates and helpful thought starters, making it easy to capture memories and messages with loved ones by uploading tributes, photos, videos, music, voice messages, and other memorabilia.
+It’s essentially the preservation of life stories.

 various screenshots of a digital memorial